JannisStraus/VPShuntDetector/README.md

 ## Output Details

-In the output directory specified by the -o option, VPShuntDetector generates:
+In the output directory specified by the `-o` or `--output` option, VPShuntDetector generates:

 - **results.csv:** A CSV file containing, for every input image, the predicted label and its confidence score for each of the 5 folds.
 This file also includes